 The hospital is often found guilty of a doctor's or other medical staff's malpractice in the ER.
-However, just because an error occurred at the hospital, it does not necessarily mean that the hospital itself can be held responsible.
-The hospital is not responsible for a doctor's negligence in the following situations - that the patient was informed about:
+However, just because an error occurred at the hospital does not necessarily mean the hospital itself can be held responsible.
+The hospital is not liable for a doctor's negligence in the following situations - that the patient was informed about:

 - A non-emergency situation